|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Gunner SSgt John A. Miles (survived)

 Gunner SSgt John T. Mooney, 11031399 (MIA / KIA) Bristol County, MA

 Gunner SSgt Samuel H. Shapiro, 16125426 (MIA / KIA) Chicago, IL

 Ditched August 17, 1943

-Around 9am, the B-24 ran low on fuel.
-Pilot Parran ordered the crew to jettison extra equipment and take up brace positions for a ditching with five in the nose section and the other five in the rear fuselage before ditching into the sea in an inlet off the southern coast of New Guinea into the Torres Straits northwest of Saibai Island.
+Around 9:00am, low on fuel, pilot Parran ordered the crew to jettison extra equipment and take up brace positions for a ditching with five in the nose section and the other five in the rear fuselage before ditching into the sea in an inlet off the southern coast of New Guinea into the Torres Straits northwest of Saibai Island.
 During the landing, the B-24 skidded across the shallow water and the tail section broke off.
 The B-24 settled in the mud with the top of the wings above the water.

 Fates of the Crew

-The propeller and machine gun recovered were installed in a a memorial with a plaque at Hall Contracting Ptv.
+The propeller and machine gun recovered were installed in a a memorial with a plaque at Hall Contracting Pty.
 Ltd., near Maroochydore on the Sunshine Coast of Queensland, Australia.

 Mayer died in 1981 and is buried at Lacon Cemetery in Lacon, IL.

-Parran remained in the military and joined the U. S. Air Force (USAF) postwar and served in the Korean War and Vietnam War and retired as a Lieutenant Colonel and died on May 4, 2005.
-He is buried at Bay Pines National Cemetery at section G site 189 in Bay Pines, Florida.
+Parran joined the U. S. Air Force (USAF) and served in the Korean War and Vietnam War.
+He retired with the rank of Lieutenant Colonel and passed away on May 4, 2005 at age 90.
+Parran is buried at Bay Pines National Cemetery at section G site 189 in Bay Pines, Florida.